podhmo/handofcats/README.md

 <https://travis-ci.org/podhmo/handofcats.svg>

-A tiny magically Converter that making executable command script from plain python function.
+A tiny magically Converter that making executable command from plain python function.
 If the function is type annotated, it is used.

   - If you want single-command, `as_command()` is helpful ✨